kehantan/labbook/docs/assays/mtt.rst

         Total cells needed = 10 concentrations * 5 wells/concentration * 5,000 cells/well = 250,000 cells

-You will notice that even we wanted to test 8 different concentration, the formula above state :math:`10 conecentrations` :code:`10 conecntrations`.
+You will notice that even we wanted to test 8 different concentration, the formula above state :code:`10 conecntrations`.
 This is due to slight deviations during pipetting and handling of liquids.
 If we prepare enough cell suspension for the exact number of concentrations we want, we might end up not having enough cells for the last few wells, so prepare a little extra amount.
 Usually adding 3 to 5 concentrations extra for some overhead is sufficient enough.

 After the actual cell counting step in the procedure, double check if the cells is sufficient for seeding.

 Now we would need to calculate how much media we need.
 The concept is similar to the previous step

-    :math:`\text{Total media needed} = 10 concentrations \times 5 wells/concentration \times 100 \mu\ L/well = 5,000 uL`
+    :math:`\text{Total media needed} = \text{10 concentrations} \times \text{5 wells/concentration} \times 100  \mu\ L/well = 5,000 \mu L`

 :math:`10 concentrations` were used in calculation instead of 8 just for some extra volume.